-For the entire cluster sample, two separate files are available: the first list the J, H and K photometry for all the measured stars in each cluster, together with the stars absolute position in R.A. and Dec.; the second reports the observed RGB fiducial ridge line in the [K, J-K] and [H, J-H] planes.
+The compilation presented in this study is publicly available either by anonymous FTP or through the World Wide Web.4 For the entire cluster sample, two separate files are available: the first lists the J, H, and K photometry for all the measured stars in each cluster, together with the stars' absolute positions in right ascension and declination; the second reports the observed RGB fiducial ridgeline in the [K, J - K]- and [H, J - H]-planes.

-Table 1 lists the derived parameters for the 24 clusters, namely the reddening, the distance and the metallicity in both the adopted scales (columns [9,10,11,12], respectively).
-Moreover, by using our distance determinations, the (l, b) Galactic coordinates from H96, and assuming a distance $R_0=8$ Kpc to the Galactic center (Eisenhauer et al. 2003), we also provided new estimates of the clusters distance from the sun $(d{\odot})$ , from the Galactic center ( $R{GC}$ ), and the distance components X, Y, Z, in a Sun-centered coordinate system (columns

-[4,5,6,7,8], respectively).
-Finally for each cluster, column [13] lists the references for the IR photometry.
-It is worth mentioning that Table 1 lists the largest, homogeneous compilation of Bulge GCs obtained so far, whose properties have been derived in a self-consistent way.
-In fact, the derived cluster reddening, distance and metallicity are based on i) a homogeneous photometric database analyzed by using the same data reduction procedures, and calibrated onto the 2MASS photometric system; ii) the F99 distance scale; iii) a uniform and high-resolution metallicity scale (Carretta & Gratton 1997).

-A summary table with the derived parameters for the global sample of clusters, here split in Tables 1 and 2, is also provided in a easily machine-readable format.
+Table 1 lists the derived parameters for the 24 clusters, namely, the reddening, the distance, and the metallicity in both adopted scales (cols.
+[9], [10], [11], and [12], respectively).
+Moreover, using our distance determinations and the (l, b) Galactic coordinates from H96, and assuming a distance $R_0 = 8$ kpc to the Galactic center (Eisenhauer et al. 2003), we also provide new estimates of the clusters' distances from the Sun (d{\odot}) and from the Galactic center (R{GC}), and the distance components X, Y, Z in a Sun-centered coordinate system (cols.
+[4], [5], [6], [7], and [8], respectively).
+Finally, for each cluster column (13) lists the references for the IR photometry.
+It is worth mentioning that Table 1 lists the largest homogeneous compilation of bulge GCs obtained so far, whose properties were derived in a self-consistent way.
+In fact, the derived cluster reddenings, distances, and metallicities are based on (1) a homogeneous photometric database analyzed using the same data reduction procedures, and calibrated onto the 2MASS photometric system; (2) the F99 distance scale; and (3) a uniform and high-resolution metallicity scale (Carretta & Gratton 1997).
+A summary table with the derived parameters for the global sample of clusters, here split into Tables 1 and 2, is also provided in an easily machine-readable format on our Web site.